halbeeb/Fetch-Product-Data-Analytics-Engineering/README.md

 ## Data Quality Evaluation

-#### Untidiness (Structural Issues)
+#### Untidiness (Structural Issu

+es)

 **receipts:**
-> Contains both receipt-level and item-level information in a single table, suggesting a need for normalization.
+[x] Contains both receipt-level and item-level information in a single table, suggesting a need for normalization.
 General:
-> No other immediate structural issues are apparent without more context on the data relationships.
-However, the potential overlap between brands and brand_cpg_details could be considered here once the relationship is clearer.
+[x] No other immediate structural issues are apparent.

 #### Messiness (Content Issues)

 **users:**
->Incorrect data types for date columns (CREATEDDATE, LASTLOGIN).
+[x] Incorrect data types for date columns (CREATEDDATE, LASTLOGIN).

-brands:
+**brands:**
->TOPBRAND column uses object data type possibly due to missing values, which may complicate analysis involving this boolean-like variable.
+[x] TOPBRAND column uses object data type possibly due to missing values, which may complicate analysis involving this boolean-like variable.
 receipts:
-> Mixed data types for columns that appear to be boolean (NEEDSFETCHREVIEW, ITEM_USERFLAGGEDNEWITEM), and numeric columns used for identifiers are in float64 due to NaNs, suggesting messy data entry or processing.
+[x] Mixed data types for columns that appear to be boolean (NEEDSFETCHREVIEW, ITEM_USERFLAGGEDNEWITEM), and numeric columns used for identifiers are in decimals due to NaNs, suggesting messy data entry or processing.
 receipt_items:
-> Mixed types for columns that seem to represent boolean values (NEEDSFETCHREVIEW, USERFLAGGEDNEWITEM).
+[x] Mixed types for columns that seem to represent boolean values (NEEDSFETCHREVIEW, USERFLAGGEDNEWITEM).
-> Inconsistent handling of missing data, with numerous missing values in user-flagged columns and BARCODE.
+[x] Inconsistent handling of missing data, with numerous missing values in user-flagged columns and BARCODE.

 #### Completeness and Integrity

 **users:**
-> Missing values in STATE and LASTLOGIN.
+[x] Missing values in STATE and LASTLOGIN.
-> Duplicate rows identified.
+[x] Duplicate rows identified.

 **brands:**
-> Significant missing values in BRANDCODE, CATEGORY, CATEGORYCODE, and TOPBRAND.
+[x] Significant missing values in BRANDCODE, CATEGORY, CATEGORYCODE, and TOPBRAND.
 **receipts:**
-> Substantial missing values across various columns, particularly item-related ones.
+[x] Substantial missing values across various columns, particularly item-related ones.
 **receipt_items:**
-> Extensive missing data, particularly in BARCODE and user-flagged columns, which may affect completeness and data quality.
+[x] Extensive missing data, particularly in BARCODE and user-flagged columns.
 **brand_cpg_details:**
->Appears complete with no missing values or duplicate rows, suggesting good integrity for this dataset.
-However, the relationship with brands needs to be checked for redundancy and consistency.
+[x] Appears complete with no missing values or duplicate rows.

-These categories highlight key areas for data cleaning and preparation.

 ## Stakeholder Communication